Empowering Women in Pain

 ||Share Your WIP Story|

-For Grace is an organization devoted to ensuring the ethical and equal treatment of all women in pain.
+For Grace is an organization passionately devoted to promoting better care and wellness for women in pain

 Battle for Grace Launches on MariaShriver.com!

 Battle for Grace is a gut-wrenching memoir about excruciating pain, remarkable redemption and impossible love, told warts and all by the two people who lived it.
 It describes a journey that took For Grace founder Cynthia Toussaint and her life partner John Garrett to depths that could have ended their lives, but instead are giving wondrous hope to millions of women around the world.
 Hope borne out of devastating pain that‘s been overcome by a brave love for each other and for life.
 For more information and to order Battle for Grace, please link HERE. / Battle for Grace Press Release

 All of Cynthia Toussaint’s net proceeds from the sale of this book go to For Grace

 The Wonder Project Brings the Healing Power of Music to Women In Pain

 Look over this Women In Pain Wellness Resource